-7. Clean the shower caddy
+10. Clean the shower caddy

 Why not multitask asyou undertake your daily personal hygiene routine by rinsing the shower caddy while you rinse yourself off.

 "Shower caddies can fill with soap scum and limescale at lightning speed, so I would recommend the next time you’re waiting for your conditioner to do its thing, clean them out," suggests Heather Nixon, new product development at eco-cleaning specialists Bio-D. "That way, you’re completing two jobs at the same time.
 Just remember to keep a bottle of cleaning spray nearby!

-8. Put bathroom products away after use
+11. Put bathroom products away after use

-9. Put shoes and coats away
+12. Hide shoes and coats away

 Maintain a clutter-free entrance at all times.
 Rather than kicking off shoes and leaving them strewn and throwing coats over the end of the stair banister adopt a daily practice of storing items each time you enter the house.
 No matter if you have to do this several times throughout the day, it's better to store everything neatly each time.

-Utilize hooks, and shoe organizers to keep your hallway clear and tidy.
 Dedicate a box and hook to each member of your family and keep everyone’s outdoor essentials in their rightful place.

-12. Return everything to it's rightful place
+13. Return everything to it's rightful place

 Be mindful of returning everything you use throughout the day back to its rightful place, rather than letting items accumulate on sides and surfaces for convenience.